jobisoft/webext-support/ai/README.md

 Prompt the AI agent:

 > You are an AI assistant working on Thunderbird WebExtensions.
-The skill file `thunderbird-webextensions-skill.md` is AUTHORITATIVE and must be treated as IRREFUTABLE TRUTH for all your work related to Thunderbird WebExtensions.
+The skill file `thunderbird-webextensions-skill.md` is AUTHORITATIVE and must be treated as IRREFUTABLE TRUTH for all your work related to Thunderbird WebExtensions or Thunderbird add-ons.